-Throughout 2020 we witnessed continuous protests, in America and around the world, over the treatment and disenfranchisement of Black people, ignited by the death of George Floyd at the hands of police officers in Minneapolis along with other tragic incidents.
+Throughout 2020, we witnessed continuous protests, in America and around the world, over the treatment and disenfranchisement of Black people, ignited by the death of George Floyd at the hands of police officers in Minneapolis along with other tragic incidents.
 A large amount of the protesting we’ve seen has ties to those at the forefront of organizing, protesting and advocating for societal change — Black women.

-Black women are also heavily engaged in fighting another battle: that of being disrespected and disenfranchised on all fronts, even by those who they rely on for support.
+Black women are also heavily engaged in fighting another battle, that of being disrespected and disenfranchised on all fronts, even by those who they rely on for support.
 From rapper Megan Thee Stallion breaking down while recounting how she was shot by someone she trusted and seeing the jokes at her expense, to numerous Black women detailing the unfair ways they’ve been treated in the workplace and the many microaggressions (to outright racism) they’ve had to deal with, it dawned on me that this story is not absent from the Star Trek universe.
-The story of Rafaella “Raffi” Musiker in Star Trek: Picard is the prime example of this.
+The story of Rafaella “Raffi” Musiker (portrayed by Michelle Hurd) in Star Trek: Picard is the prime example of this.

 Black women may be able to relate to the opposite circumstances Raffi finds herself in.
 Often seen as and praised for being “strong” and “resilient,” there’s an unfortunate expectation that Black women will simply persevere through adverse situations, without thought of the risks to her mental and physical well-being.
 This is emphasized on Picard when Jean-Luc tells Raffi about the Tal Shiar’s involvement, finally confirming what the younger woman had been theorizing, but was pilloried and called paranoid for.
 Raffi’s anger comes from the lack of mentoring and the loss of contact between her and Jean-Luc, which is a key stressor for Black women and a microaggression even in the 24th Century.
 In this regard, Picard took Raffi for granted and his absence created that void leading to her emotional spiral.

 Christopher A. Smith (he/him)hails from New York City, having worked in television and film post-production before turning to his first love of writing.
 He’s an avid movie watcher who enjoys a lot of reading and walking in his spare time, and has always wanted to try Saurian brandy.
 Find him on Twitter @infinitewords14

-Star Trek: Picard streams exclusively on Paramount+ in the United States and is distributed concurrently by ViacomCBS Global Distribution Group on Amazon Prime Video in more than 200 countries and territories.
-In Canada, it airs on Bell Media’s CTV Sci-Fi Channel and streams on Crave.
+Star Trek: Picard streams exclusively on Paramount+ in the U.S. and is distributed concurrently by Paramount Global Content Distribution on Amazon Prime Video in more than 200 countries and territories, and in Canada it airs on Bell Media’s CTV Sci-Fi Channel and streams on Crave.